mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-Using the optimized draw happens in the same way as the previous print, except that FinishedRender is called to swap the draw buffer data.
+Using the optimized draw happens in the same way as the previous print, except that `SwapBuffers` is called to swap the draw buffer data at the end.
-A call to SwapBuffers might seem like an overly verbose requirement.
+A call to `SwapBuffers` might seem like an overly verbose requirement.
 However, it's very common in graphics APIs, so it's worth getting used to the idea.

-The first time I wrote this program, I didn't separate DrawBuffer with GraphicsContext, I just wrote them all in the same class.
+The first time I wrote this program, I didn't separate `DrawBuffer` with `GraphicsContext`, I just wrote them all in the same class.
-I want to make a special note about it because I want to remind the audience that software design is difficult.
+I want to make a special note about it because I want to remind the audience that software design is difficult, and refactoring is common.
 	and I want to emphasize that doing something for the first time means you should be comfortable with imperfect design.
-	In every major computer programming problem I have ever solved started with a relatively messy intuitive solution.
+	every major computer programming problem I have ever solved started with a relatively messy intuitive solution.
 	My messy code didn't evolve into something that made sense until I sat with it for a while and re-wrote it.
 	Be patient with yourself as a developer.
 Give yourself the grace to rewrite messy code later.

 Running this program is *much* faster than it used to be.
 Most of the time draw happens, there is actually no change at all.
-And sometimes, only small amounts of the screen need to change.
-Dirty Rectangle (or Scissoring) is the name of another similar technique for pixel graphics.
+And sometimes, only small amounts of the screen needs to change.

-The graphics context needs to use colors, as part of the original game design.
+The graphics look fast enough to test quickly. we still need to keep working with the graphics system to use colors, which is part of the original game design.

 `scene`
 src/MrV/CommandLine/ConsoleColorPair.cs